lyjelin/DrawObjectEditor/README.md

 # DrawObjectEditor

-Implementation of Drawing Panel with Java
+## Implementation of Drawing Panel with Java

-Object-oriented programming and Java
+---

 DrawObjectEditor is a Program where users can draw line, circle, triangle and quadrilateral.

 The created graphics can be selected, then user can move, copy, delete, randomly color the graphics object.

 User can save and restore the state of the graphics objects by Save/Load/Export/Import functions (IO funnctions)